TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   fixed treatments you are using as predictors.
 Then there are typically many more observations than there are treatment combinations, so this form will be more compact than having a separate row for each observation with the corresponding response and predictor values.
-However, encoding your entire dataset with this format makes it more difficult to conduct procedures such as cross-validation, which require a separate record for each observation.
+However, encoding your entire dataset with this format makes it more difficult to conduct procedures such as cross-validation, which usually want a separate record for each observation.
 In the built-in `esoph` dataset, the data are presented in the summarized form, where `ncases` indicates the number of observations where `y == 1` and `ncontrols` indicates the number of observations where `y == 0`.

 Below we fit a logistic regression model to the `esoph` data, generate a summary returning p-values on coefficients, model deviance, and model AIC.
 We show how to extract the model deviance and AIC.
-We conduct a parametric test on the terms of the model using the `anova()` function, which in this case uses the deviances instead of sums-of-squares to test each term.
-The p-values returned by `summary()` and `anova()` are based on assumptions of a sufficiently large samples for CLT-based approximations to be 'close enough'.
+We conduct a parametric test on the terms of the model using the `anova()` function, which in this case uses deviances instead of sums-of-squares to test each term.
+The p-values returned by `summary()` and `anova()` are based on assumptions of sufficiently large samples for CLT-based approximations to be 'close enough'.
 We also conduct familiar-looking residual plots of the fit.
 In this case, for some plots you will see the **Pearson's residuals** being plotted.
 These are the residuals divided by the expected residual variance for that observation under the GLM error model being used.
-If this error model is correct, the absolute value of these residuals should have a mean around one and should appear as a flat trend line in the **Scale-Location** plot, just like the standardized residuals after weighted regression.
-Just like in the case of ordinary least-squares linear regression, the relationship between the transformed (via the link function) response and the predictors to be linear.
+If the error model is correct, the absolute value of these residuals should have a mean around one and should appear as a flat trend line in the **Scale-Location** plot, just like the standardized residuals after weighted regression.
+Just like in the case of ordinary least-squares linear regression, the relationship between the transformed (via the link function) response and the predictors is supposed to be linear.
   This means that the **Residuals vs Fitted** plot should be flat.
-If it is not, it suggests the need to include other predictor terms, such as transformations, polynomial terms or interactions.
+If it is not, it suggests the need to include other predictor terms, such as new variables, transformations of existing ones, polynomial terms or interactions.
 Or it could indicate that the link function is not correct.
 Finally, we show how to make predictions using the fit.
-The added complication here is that the default predictions are made on the link-transformed scale (not returning the conditional mean proportion/probability `p`, but the logit of `p`), so if we want predictions on the original scale, we need to specify the `type` argument to the `predict()` function:
+The added complication here is that the default predictions are made on the link-transformed scale (in the case of logistic regression, not returning the conditional mean proportion/probability `p`, but the logit of `p`), so if we want predictions on the original scale, we need to specify the `type` argument to the `predict()` function:

 ```
 rm(list=ls())